luis12pez/Tableau-viz/README.md

         + Raw data came in a wide format.
 It was decided to reshaped the data in a long format, eventhough memory usage was increased slightly.
           Now, the data is in a more friendly user format and ready for further analysis.

-4. Dataset imported to Tableau for a more indeep analysis and visualization
+4. Dataset imported to Tableau for developing the first interactive dashboard.
+It is about World population.

 Files: